-Deficits in the mitochondrial energy-generating machinery cause mitochondrial disease (MD), a group of untreatable and usually fatal disorders.
-Among many severe symptoms, refractory epileptic events are a common neurological presentation of MD.
-However, the neuronal substrates and circuits for MD-induced epilepsy remain unclear.
-Here, using mouse models of Leigh Syndrome, a severe form of MD associated to epilepsy, that lack mitochondrial complex I subunit NDUFS4 in a constitutive or conditional manner, we demonstrate that mitochondrial dysfunction leads to a reduction in the number of GABAergic neurons in the rostral external globus pallidus (GPe), and identify a specific affectation of pallidal Lhx6-expressing inhibitory neurons, contributing to altered GPe excitability.
-Our findings further reveal that viral vector-mediated Ndufs4 re-expression in the GPe effectively prevents seizures and improves the survival in the models.
+Deficits in the mitochondrial energy–generating machinery cause mitochondrial disease, a group of untreatable and usually fatal disorders.
+Refractory epileptic events are a common neurological presentation of mitochondrial disease, including Leigh syndrome, a severe form of mitochondrial disease associated with epilepsy.
+However, the neuronal substrates and circuits for mitochondrial disease–induced epilepsy remain unclear.
+Here, using mouse models of Leigh syndrome that lack mitochondrial complex I subunit NDUFS4 in a constitutive or conditional manner, we demonstrated that mitochondrial dysfunction leads to a reduction of GABAergic neurons in the rostral external globus pallidus (GPe) and identified a specific affectation of pallidal Lhx6–expressing inhibitory neurons contributing to altered GPe excitability.
+Our findings revealed that viral vector–mediated Ndufs4 reexpression in the GPe effectively prevented seizures and improved survival in the models.
 Additionally, we highlight the subthalamic nucleus (STN) as a critical structure in the neural circuit involved in mitochondrial epilepsy, as its inhibition effectively reduces epileptic events.
-Thus, we have identified a role for pallido-subthalamic projections in the development of epilepsy in the context of mitochondrial dysfunction.
-Our results suggest STN inhibition as a potential therapeutic intervention for refractory epilepsy in patients with MD providing promising leads in the quest to identify effective treatments.
+Thus, we have identified a role for pallido-subthalamic projections in epilepsy development in the context of mitochondrial dysfunction.
+Our results suggest STN inhibition as a potential therapeutic intervention for refractory epilepsy in patients with mitochondrial disease, providing promising leads in the quest to identify effective treatments.

 Laura Sánchez-Benito, Melania González-Torres, Irene Fernández-González, Laura Cutando, María Royo, Joan Compte, Miquel Vila, Sandra Jurado, Elisenda Sanz, Albert Quintana